Leslie Gelberger tragedy: Ports of Auckland fined $424,000 for 'systemic failure'

 He said after police investigated the fatality it concluded charges, such as manslaughter, would not be laid against the Ports of Auckland, More, or his crew.

-However, as Billington explained, Maritime NZ laid charges accusing the company of systemic speeding offences in the 12 knot and 5 knot restricted zones of the harbour.
+However, as Billington explained, Maritime NZ laid charges accusing the company of systemic speeding offences in the 12-knot and 5-knot restricted zones of the harbour.

 The authority also alleged More was travelling at an unsafe speed in such areas on the day Gelberger was struck by the Wakatere.